The Sebastopol Gravenstein Apple Presidium

 The international Slow Food movement is committed to preserving biodiversity and regionally important foods all over the world.

-Working with farmers, processors, and local community leaders, farmers’ markets and chefs, the Slow Food Russian River (SFRR) chapter is helping to develop high-value marketing channels for the Gravenstein, and increasing awareness in the Bay Area and beyond of the value of buying and eating this special apple and all the other apple varieties grown in Sonoma County.
+Working with farmers, processors, and local community leaders, farmers’ markets and chefs, the Russian River chapter is helping to develop high-value marketing channels for the Gravenstein, and increasing awareness in the Bay Area and beyond of the value of buying and eating this special apple and all the other apple varieties grown in Sonoma County.
 We are actively working to safeguard the future of the apple and the livelihood of those who grow it.

 The Apple Core

 A merry group of volunteers of Slow Food Russian River, known as the Apple Core, creatively builds demand for all local apples and apple products in order to: save the Gravenstein apple, support Sonoma County apple farmers, support diversified agriculture, strengthen community, and celebrate our local apple heritage.
 Help us keep the Gravensteins growing by buying local apples in season, and by joining the Apple Core.